clcl915/thepokemoncenter/README.md

 I spent a good number of hours on just extracting the data I needed.
 Originally I had 2 visualization ideas.

-1. A pokemon shape analysis
+1. A Pokemon shape analysis
     I wanted to visual the various Pokemon shapes.
 There was a day where I noticed that there were so many dog-like or bird-like Pokemon.
 I remember a lot of blob shaped Pokemon as well.
 So, I wanted to visual the most commonly used and least commonly used Pokemon shapes.

 2. A type-color outlier visualization.